simranketha/MASC_DNN/README.md

-# MASC_DNN
-Decoding Generalization from Memorization in Deep Neural Networks
+# Decoding Generalization from Memorization in Deep Neural Networks